Logic pro apple spacial setup

 •The purpose of this setup is to be able to monitor Apple Spacial in real time by sending a parallel Atmos send from your Dolby Renderer to your Mac Mini with Logic Pro via Dante.
 You will monitor the output of Logic with the Apple Airpod Max or Airpod Pros.

-*you must use an M1 mac with Monterey for this setup
+*you must use an M1 mac with Monterey or Ventura for this setup

 1. Set Up your Dante connection: